 Q: Can people steal my Bitcoin?

-A: Unlike cash or transitional investments you are responsible for storing your own crypto safely.
+A: Unlike cash or traditional investments, you are responsible for storing your own cryptos safely.

 Cryptos are stored in a digital wallet.

-This wallet has a private and public key.
+This wallet has a private key as well as a public key.

 The private key allows you to transfer funds out of it.
 The public key allows you to transfer funds into it.